-With 42 states still waiting to legalize cannabis, a lot of people have been traveling to legal states for cannabis-related vacations.
+With some of the states still waiting to legalize cannabis, a lot of people have been traveling to legal states for cannabis-related vacations.
 Some of the people have a great time, but some are left wondering what they could have done differently to make the experience more enjoyable.

 Here are a few tips to ensure that your next (or first) trip to a legal state is as memorable as possible.